twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

 There's another dependency you'll have to download yourself, called Flib 3.2: https://www.ticalc.org/pub/89/asm/libs/flib.zip
-If the file is no longer available please email me at: twisted.nematic57 {at} {Google's mail service}.com and I will send it to you.
+If the file is no longer available please email me at: twisted.nematic57 [at] [Google's mail service].com and I will send it to you.
 I didn't include it with this package because then I'd have to make it GPL-licensed, which I think is a bit overkill for a simple calculator program.
  * Both of the Flib binaries (ending in ".89z") should be in the `misc` folder